google/WebFundamentals/src/content/en/fundamentals/media/mse/seamless-playback.md

 placed inside of a silent MPEG frame (it's silent so decoders which don't understand the Xing header will simply play silence).
 Sadly this tag is not always present and has a number of optional fields.
-For the purposes of this demo, we have control over the media, but in practice some additional sanity checks will be required to know when gapless metadata is actually available.
+For the purposes of this demo, we have control over the media, but in practice some additional sensibility checks will be required to know when gapless metadata is actually available.

 First we'll parse the total sample count.
 For simplicity we'll read this from